crate/crate/docs/sql/statements/insert.rst

 ==========

 :table_ident:
     The identifier (optionally schema-qualified) of an existing table.

 :column_ident:
     The name of a column or field in the table pointed to by *table_ident*.

 :expression:
     An expression or value to assign to the corresponding column.

 :query:
-  A query (SELECT statement) that supplies the rows to be inserted.
+    A query (``SELECT`` statement) that supplies the rows to be inserted.
     Refer to the ``SELECT`` statement for a description of the syntax.

+:output_expression:
+    An expression to be computed and returned by the ``INSERT`` command after each row is updated.
+The expression can use any column names of the table or use ``*`` to return all columns.

+:output_name:
+    A name to use for the result of the output expression.